ofmukesh/Linux-System-Setups/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [LICENSE](LICENSE) of the project.

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Linux System Setups!
 We look forward to your contributions and appreciate your help in making this project better.